-The Chimaera Project is proud to partner as a fiscal sponsor for amazing projects!
+We are proud to partner as a fiscal sponsor for amazing projects!

-We provide fiscal sponsorship to a limited number of qualified non-commercial projects with filmmakers identifying as female in key creative roles.
+The Chimaera Project provides a Fiscal Sponsorship Program to a limited number of qualified non-commercial projects with filmmakers identifying as female in key creative roles.

 A USC MFA narrative thesis film following a mother & daughter to U.S. border as they try to survive Mexico’s infamous Route of Death.

 La Ruta Kickstarter Campaign here.

 Guatemala, the second most populated country in Central America has a long history of devastating violence, political instability, and poverty that has led to a mass exodus of its people starting from the late 1970’s.
 Sixty percent of the nation lives in destitution, and the expanding criminal activity, along with the political turmoil, demonstrate a society where violence, rape, murder, and extortion overwhelm numerous lives.
 These people face issues that are too ridiculous for us to comprehend.
 They are so helpless and desperate to escape these horrifying conditions that they willfully travel 2,653 miles on foot, or by whatever means necessary, into Mexico’s extremely dangerous terrain to try and reach the U.S. border.
 Read more here.